Many of us have that dream. To spend one summer, backpacking across Europe.

 From Rome2Rio, I figured out if it was better to take a bus or a train.
 It also redirects to the websites of the various bus operators in the continent.
 Flixbus is a good and cheap bus service if you want to book buses within Europe.

 I took only one flight within Europe, that was from Barcelona to Mallorca and back.
-I booked through Ryan Air and they are the one of the cheapest options.
+I booked through Ryan Air and they are one of the cheapest options.
 But there are several things to keep in mind if you are flying with Ryan Air.
 I will detail them out in a later post.

-In cases where I was staying in hostels, Hostelworld and Hostelbookers were my go to guide.
-If you are staying in a 4 bed female dorm in a hostel, it will cost you a minimum of 25 Euros and this depends on how expensive the city is.
+In cases where I was staying in hostels, Hostelworld and Hostelbookers were my go-to guide.
+If you are staying in a 4-bed female dorm in a hostel, it will cost you a minimum of 25 Euros and this depends on how expensive the city is.
 Even in hostels, a private room can cause you around 80-100 Euros easily.
 In some cases, the hotels were cheaper than the hostels.
 All my accommodations in Europe cost me between 20 Euros – 110 euros per night.

 Need more budgeting tips.
 See how Amy managed to go around Europe in 45 days on a 3500$ budget.

-Most hostels now cater to the luxury traveler who wishes to have some privacy but at the same time want to meet new people.
-Hostels host a variety of fun events like bar crawls, free walking tours, traveler nights etc.
+Most hostels now cater to the luxury traveller who wishes to have some privacy but at the same time want to meet new people.
+Hostels host a variety of fun events like bar crawls, free walking tours, traveller nights etc.

 But you cannot have everything in life and there will be few cases when all the above sites fail you.
 But through all the three sites, you can research which is the best locality for you and which hotel/hostel suits your tastes.

 All these sites also offer deals and they can be a steal if you do your research right.

-You can always book for other activities online through Viator.
+You can always book for other activities online through Viator and GetyourGuide.
 But for most of it, I left the day’s activities idle.
 This gave me the flexibility for me to go there and decide what I wanted to do and what I did not want to do.

 I love the public transportation system in Europe and you can always use Google maps to help you figure out how to go from one point to another.
 Else you can always walk, which I feel is the best way to discover a city in Europe.

 I was able to wear shorts only in sunny Algarve.
 Most of the other places I had to stick to wearing jeans and tops coupled with a light sweater.
 I wore a lot of dresses but I had to wear tights along with it.
-A jacket is also ideal for the colder locations like Paris.
+A jacket is also ideal for colder locations like Paris.

 You are going to be doing a lot of walking.
 So it is ideal that you carry a good walking shoe and a pair of flip flops.
 I managed to considerably reduce the amount of baggage I was carrying this time.